A Plumber’s Dream project, now changing lives in Ayacucho, Peru.

 Mr. Biviano will travel with one of our volunteers, Judith.
 She will assist the students by distributing the packages we sent and ensuring that everyone receives their items.
 We are really excited because this is the first time we are implementing this type of proposal.
 The Plumbers’ Dream has always aimed to help children under 12 get the supplies they need to start school and protect themselves from the winter.
 However, we have never worked with teenagers before.
 Our volunteer Judith and Mr. Biviano will travel to Ayacucho with everything they need, including an oven for baking.

 During our first meeting, Judith, our volunteer, will deliver hats and t-shirts from Plumber’s Dream to each student and send them to the classroom with Mr. Biviano Arotinco to start the lesson.
 He will provide them with a small book that contains the names of each product and ingredient for every preparation.
 There will also be a teacher assisting us with the chicken sauce preparation.
-After Mr. Biviano explains everything, the students will have the opportunity to participate in the preparation process after this Judith is ready to give the students gifts that ARCH PLUMBING has put together, including bags filled with backpacks and school supplies.
+After Mr. Biviano explains everything, the students will have the opportunity to participate in the preparation process.
+Afterward, Judith will distribute gifts to the students that ARCH PLUMBING has put together, including bags filled with backpacks and school supplies.

 Thank you, Arch Plumbing, for sending the ingredients and paying for all of this process to be completed, and for sending a gift to each student; they really appreciate it.